maple-leaf83/climate-topic-analysis-pipeline/README.md

 Reproducible code for building the climate opinion corpus used in:

-> Santony, B. (in prep). *A Climate of Opinion: Framing and sentiment in Australian newspaper coverage of climate change, 1990–2025.* Environmental Communication.
+> Antony, B. (in prep). *A Climate of Opinion: Framing and sentiment in Australian newspaper coverage of climate change, 1990–2025.* Environmental Communication.

 ---